Merric Boyd: Career

-In 1908 at Archibald McNair's Burnley Pottery, Boyd enjoyed successfully throwing his first pot.
-Boyd established a studio workshop on his home property at Murrumbeena and pottery kilns were established there in 1911 with the support of his family.
-He studied under Bernard Hall and Frederick McCubbin at the National Gallery School and where he took up ceramics as a path to sculpture, but settled on pottery as his medium.
-He held his first exhibition of stoneware, fired in McNair Bros kiln, at the Centreway in Melbourne in 1912 and his second exhibition at Besant Lodge soon afterwards.
+In 1908 at Archibald McNair's Burnley Pottery, Boyd threw his first pot.
+Boyd set up a studio workshop on his home property at Murrumbeena and pottery kilns were established there in 1911 with the support of his family.
+He studied under Lindsay Bernard Hall and Frederick McCubbin at the National Gallery School, where he took up ceramics as a path to sculpture, but settled on pottery as his medium.
+He held his first exhibition of stoneware, fired in McNair Bros kiln, at the Centreway in Melbourne in 1912, and his second exhibition at Besant Lodge soon afterwards.

-In 1915 he married Doris Lucy Eleanor Bloomfield Gough, a fellow student and painter and they settled at Murrumbeena in the house and its surround entitled "Open Country".
+In 1915 he married Doris Lucy Eleanor Bloomfield Gough, a fellow student and painter, and they settled at Murrumbeena.
 Before enlisting for WW1, Boyd was employed by Hans Fyansch of the Australian Porcelain Works, Yarraville.
 Boyd joined the Australian Flying Corps but was discharged later in England before returning to Australia in September 1919.
-Before so he undertook six months training in pottery technique at Josiah Wedgwood and Sons, Stoke-on-Trent, and studying in the diploma under Dr. Mellor at Stoke Technical School, and kiln construction under Mr. S. T. Wilson, former President of the English Ceramic Society.
+Before doing so, he undertook six months training in pottery technique at Josiah Wedgwood and Sons, Stoke-on-Trent, studying a diploma under Dr. Mellor at Stoke Technical School, and kiln construction under Mr. S. T. Wilson, former President of the English Ceramic Society.

 Boyd's best works were produced between 1920 and 1930; mostly pieces for domestic use, often decorated by Doris, and some pottery sculptures.
-He and Doris often used Australian flora and fauna as decorative motifs, their concession to creating works that would most likely sell well.
+He and Doris often used Australian flora and fauna as decorative motifs, their concession to creating works that would sell well.
 The Boyd's Murrumbeena pottery was destroyed by fire in 1926.
 Boyd worked commercially and was able to provide for his family as he and Doris raised painters Arthur and David, and sculptor Guy and their two daughters Lucy and Mary.
 Mary, the youngest, married artists John Perceval, and later Sidney Nolan.

-Subject to epileptic fits and somewhat a recluse in his latter years with a strong interest in Christianity, Merric Boyd died at his home at Murrumbeena on 9 September 1959.
+Subject to epilepsy, and somewhat of a recluse in his latter years with a strong interest in Christianity, Merric Boyd died at his home at Murrumbeena on 9 September 1959.
 His wife, Doris, died within the same dwelling alone nine months later.
+They were buried side-by-side at Brighton General Cemetery.